GULibrarySandbox/ten-repo/index.md

 ## Aims and topics

-A collection of resources aimed at facilitating researchers move towards reproducibility.
+A collection of resources aimed at facilitating researchers moving towards reproducibility.

 Some scenarios to consider: